yairchu/yairchu.github.io/site/posts/ui-paradigms.md

 With this approach our model could be a simple data structure, and it no longer needs listener mechanisms or setter methods.
 The event handlers can just update the data directly.
 We also don't have to manually write the UI updates code.

 While this is a simpler approach with less boiler-plate and repetition, its down-side is that a complete UI description is computed even when only a small part of the document changes, and this may have a performance cost.
-Note that SwiftUI and [Svelte](https://svelte.dev) reduce this draw-back using language features that track data dependencies in user code, to only update UI hierarchies whose data sources changed.
+Note that SwiftUI and [Svelte](https://svelte.dev) reduce this cost using language features that track data dependencies in user code, to only update UI hierarchies whose data sources changed.

 ## The rationale behind the traditional approach